 Acrylic is brittle, making it susceptible to stress cracking.
 To correct this, you could use a draft.
 Also, acrylic or PMMA has poor chemical resistance.

 Polystyrene is a popular injection molding material with bending and flexible properties.
-Therefore, it is an important part of making disposable materials with a hinge setup.
+Therefore, making disposable materials with a hinge setup is an important part.
 It is also used in making insulators and sheets for laminating floors.